Spring Break, March 13-17: Classes Canceled, Offices Closed:

 Alicia Limke-McLean, Ph.D.

-Dr. Limke-McLean earned her BS in Psychology from Southern Nazarene University in 2000 and her MS in Psychology from the University of Oklahoma in Norman, Oklahoma, in 2002.
-She earned her PhD in Psychology (with a focus in Social-Personality Psychology) from the University of Oklahoma in 2005 (at the age of 26) under the direction of Dr. Carolin Showers.
+Alicia Limke-McLean, Ph.D., earned her Bachelor of Science in psychology from Southern Nazarene University in 2000 and her Master of Science in psychology from the University of Oklahoma in Norman, Oklahoma, in 2002.
+She earned her Doctor of Philosophy in Psychology (with a focus in Social-Personality Psychology) from the University of Oklahoma in 2005 (at the age of 26) under the direction of Dr. Carolin Showers.
+She recently returned to the student side of the classroom and completed a Master of Legal Studies from Arizona State in 2022 with certificate areas in Criminal Law and Conflict Resolution.

-Dr. Limke-McLean served as the Director of Research in the Graduate Programs in Counseling at Southern Nazarene University from 2003 to 2014 and as an Associate Professor in the Department of Psychology and Counseling there from 2012 to 2014.
-In 2014, she returned as an Associate Professor to the University of Central Oklahoma (where she was an Assistant Professor from 2007 to 2012).
-Since beginning her full-time career in academia, Dr. Limke-McLean has chaired dozens of thesis committees; sponsored numerous grants and research projects; published (on average) a manuscript each year; presented hundreds of projects at national, regional, and state conferences; and taught 12 to 18 hours each semester.
+Limke-McLean served as the director of research in the graduate programs in counseling at Southern Nazarene University from 2003 to 2014 and as an associate professor in the Department of Psychology and Counseling there from 2012 to 2014.
+In 2014, she returned as an associate professor to the University of Central Oklahoma (where she was an assistant professor from 2007 to 2012) and was promoted to professor in 2019.
+Since beginning her full-time career in academia, Limke-McLean has chaired dozens of thesis committees; sponsored numerous grants and research projects; published (on average) a manuscript each year; presented hundreds of projects at national, regional, and state conferences; and taught 12 to 18 hours each semester.

 Undergraduate Courses - General Psychology; Careers and Writing in Psychology; Writing for Psychology; Introduction to Personality; Developmental Psychology; Developmental Psychology; Social Psychology; Advanced Statistics: SPSS (a.k.a.
-Computer-Packaged Statistics); Principles of Behavior and Conditioning; Biological Psychology; Psychology and Law; Behavior Forensics; Intimate Relationships; Motivation and Emotion; Psychological Measurement; Psychology and Religion; Psychology in Film
+Computer-Packaged Statistics); Principles of Behavior and Conditioning; Biological Psychology; Psychology and Law; Behavior Forensics; Intimate Relationships (a.k.a.
+Close Relationships); Motivation and Emotion; Psychological Measurement; Psychology of Religion; Psychology in Film; and Stereotypes, Prejudice, and Discrimination

 In general, Dr. Limke-McLean is interested in the crossroads of where intrapersonal and interpersonal processes meet.
 More specifically, she examines relationships (e.g., between adult children and their parents, romantic partners, adults and God, law enforcement and their loved ones, etc.), typically using an attachment framework.
-Current projects include the links between attachment and sexual fantasy/desire, attachment and gaming, attachment and policing, and many others.
+Although her work started in the area of the self-concept and relationships, current projects focus on the application of social psychology to religion (e.g., attachment to God) and to the legal field (e.g., perceptions of law enforcement).

 Research, Published Work, and Scholarly Activities